 - Estimated budget required for years 1, 2, and 3 – When putting forth a budget to curb mental health risk and costs, it’s helpful to suggest a three-year budget to factor in follow-up and maintenance and to ensure mental health initiatives are not viewed as a one-and-done.

 - Expected ROI and timeline.
 Set realistic expectations and be clear that investing in mental health is no different than physical health.
 It requires intention, discipline, and continuous improvement.

 - Year-over-year ROI.
 Show leadership that each year they will see a positive ROI for their investment in mental health.

-WSPS has recently published Moving to Action: Implementing the Work Safety and Prevention Services Mental Harm Prevention Road Map, a framework for guiding organizations interested in reducing mental harm and promoting mental health.
-This Road Map is aligned to the CSA and Mental Health Commission of Canada’s Psychological Health and Safety Standard.
+WSPS has recently published Moving to Action: Implementing the Workplace Safety and Prevention Services' Mental Harm Prevention Roadmap, a framework for guiding organizations interested in reducing mental harm and promoting mental health.
+This Roadmap is aligned to the CSA and Mental Health Commission of Canada’s Psychological Health and Safety Standard.
 Building Block 1: Foundation, focuses on designing a mental health strategy aligned to organizational needs.
 A key action is obtaining leadership buy-in by providing data to make the business case for investing dollars and resources in mental health.